-Step Action From the Home Screen, touch the 10:23pm 🗐 🤫 (-) C Ends in 14 days Settings symbol .
-Touch Sound & Vibration to change the alarm sounds.
-Settings Alarms Sound & Vibration Time & Date Touch the sound or vibration setting you 2 Sound & Vibration would like to change.
-On Sounds Note: These settings apply to the alarms Volume High as well as other Reader functions.
-Vibration Off Touch OK to save.
+Action Step From the Home Screen, touch the 10:23pm 🗐 🤟 (-Settings symbol 4.
+Touch Sound & View Glucose Vibration to change the alarm sounds.
+Settings Alarms Sound & Vibration Time & Date 1/4 2 Touch the sound or vibration setting you Sound & Vibration would like to change.
+System On Sounds Note: These settings apply to the alarms High Volume as well as other Reader functions.
+Off Vibration Touch OK to save.
 Touch Off